 Thank you for your interest in The Downtown School!
-Beginning Sept.
-12, 2018, we will be accepting applications for the 2019-2020 school year for students entering grades 9, 10, and 11.
-We will consider applications on a rolling basis in the spring and summer dependent on space within a class.
+We are currently accepting applications for the 2019-2020 school year for students entering grades 9, 10, and 11.
+We consider applications on a rolling basis in the spring and summer dependent on space within a class.

-Students at The Downtown School will be intellectually curious and academically capable, and they’ll have an adventurous spirit.
-They will come from different backgrounds and schools, and share a willingness to listen to and learn from others.
-They will actively contribute to the world and want to make a difference.
+Students at The Downtown School are intellectually curious and academically capable, and they have a collaborative yet adventurous spirit.
+They embrace learning with purpose and enjoy multiple modes of expression.
+They come from different backgrounds and share a willingness to listen to and learn from others.
+They actively cultivate an authentic school culture, all the while contributing to the world to make a difference.

 Please read below for details on the application process and requirements.
 For questions, please contact the admissions office at email@example.com or 206-717-2849.